 Health Information and Management Systems Society (HIMSS) – Certification Eligibility, Testing & Renewals

 HIMSS is one of the largest professional organizations for healthcare informatics, and their Certified Professional in Healthcare Information and Management Systems (CPHIMS) credential is designed for healthcare administrators who wish to demonstrate competence with healthcare information and management systems.

-  Eligible candidates will have either a bachelor’s degree and five years of information management experience, three of which occurred in a healthcare setting; or a graduate degree and three years of information management experience, two of which occurred in a healthcare setting.
-Candidates with a degree that’s over five years old will also need to submit documentation around the completion of 45 hours of continuing education.
+Eligible candidates will have either a bachelor’s degree and five years of information management experience, three of which occurred in a healthcare setting; or a graduate degree and three years of information management experience, two of which occurred in a healthcare setting; or have at least ten years of information and management systems experience, with 8 of those years in a healthcare setting.

 Once deemed eligible, candidates must pass a two-hour, 115-question exam on common knowledge and skills related to the competent practice in health IT.
-Exam fees are $405 for HIMSS members and $525 for non-members.
+Exam fees are $499 for HIMSS student members and $599 for non-members.
 CPHIMS holders will need to recertify every three years by completing 45 hours of continuing education (25 of which was completed through HIMSS), or by retaking the certification exam.